Plane shearing waves of arbitrary form: exact solutions of the Navier-Stokes equations: Introduction

 In conclusion, we have constructed exact solutions of the Navier--Stokes equation with a background linear shear flow.
 All three components of the velocity field of the Kelvin modes are given in closed form using only elementary mathematical functions.
-It is demonstrated that, when Kelvin modes with parallel wavevectors are superposed, they remain exact solutions.
+It is demonstrated that, when Kelvin modes with parallel wave vectors are superposed, they remain exact solutions.
 We give in explicit form the most general plane transverse shearing waves, with any specified initial orientation, profile and polarization structure, with either unbounded or shear--periodic boundary conditions.
-These represent the local structure of any disturbance in general shear flows, and can therefore be expected to find many applications in the theory and simulations of astrophysical and atmospheric flows.
+Of particular interest is the stability of our solutions; if they are stable then they might serve as local representations of disturbances in simulations of astrophysical flows.